 Game-changing dining options at Hard Rock Stadium

-The 2017 additions include Coyo Taco, Fuku, O-B House, grown, Los Ranchos, Jackson Soul Food, Shorty’s BBQ and upgrades to their two Tap Rooms.
-These additions join returning concepts such as Shula Burger and Sushi Maki to provide fans with a true taste of South Florida while making Hard Rock Stadium an incredibly delicious destination.
+Dining options include David Chang's Fuku, O-B House, Plant-based options at grown, Los Ranchos, Jackson Soul Food, Shorty’s BBQ and upgrades to their two Tap Rooms.
+In addition, Mojo Donuts and &Pizza join returning concepts such as Shula Burger and Sushi Maki to provide fans with a true taste of South Florida while making Hard Rock Stadium an incredibly delicious destination.

 Kevin Mitchell, Centerplate general manager at Hard Rock Stadium, said it best: “Win or lose on the field, what we can control is giving fans an authentic slice of the diverse South Florida food scene when they come join us here.
 We take great pride in curating a food and beverage experience that offers something for everyone.”

 Outlined below are some of our favorite stadium bites and beverages aka tasty touchdowns sure to make you do a victory dance:

 James Beard Award-Winning Chef, David Chang of New York’s Momofuku Restaurant, has brought his casual chicken concept, Fuku, to Hard Rock Stadium.
 Don’t miss the spicy fried chicken sandwich, Ssam sauce, Fuku fries with jalapeno seasoning, and the peach margarita Fuku slushie. #winning

 Named after NFL Legend Don Shula, who is synonymous with perfection, Shula Burger features chef crafted, chargrilled, premium burgers made with a perfect blend of Black Angus, short rib, and brisket.